openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 Please note this draft defines a profile of [@!DIF.PresentationExchange] as follows:

-* The `presentation_definition.id` element is optional
-* The field `presentation_definition.input_descriptorid` is optional
-* The `presentation_definition` element MAY contain all other elements as defined in [@!DIF.PresentationExchange] except the `format` element.

-Note: supported presentation formats, proof types, and algorithms are determined using new RP and OP metadata (see (#metadata)).
+* The `format` element underneath the `presentation_definition`  is not supported as supported presentation formats, proof types, and algorithms are determined using new RP and OP metadata (see (#metadata)).

 Here is a non-normative example: